How to enable reversion after migrating MySQL from on-premise to AWS environment

 Please note that if a failover occurs on the Aurora side, replication with on-premises will stop.

-Start and verify the replication.
+Start and verify replication.

 Points to note